thirdweb-example/cra-javascript-starter/README.md

 ## Getting Started

-Create a project using this example:
+Create a project using this example123:

 ```bash
 npx thirdweb create --template cra-javascript-starter